NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/cvo_volume.html.markdown

 * `size_unit` - (Required) ['Byte' or 'KB' or 'MB' or 'GB' or 'TB'].
 * `provider_volume_type` - (Required) The underlying cloud provider volume type.
 For AWS: ['gp3', 'gp2', 'io1', 'st1', 'sc1'] (ebs_volume_type on AWS CVO).
 For Azure: ['Premium_LRS','Standard_LRS','StandardSSD_LRS', 'Premium_ZRS'] (storage_type on Azure CVO).
 For GCP: ['pd-balanced', 'pd-ssd','pd-standard'] (gcp_volume_type on GCP CVO).
 For onPrem: 'onprem'.
 * `client_id` - (Required) The client ID of the Cloud Manager Connector.
 You can find the ID from a previous create Connector action as shown in the example, or from the Connector tab on [https://console.bluexp.netapp.com/](https://console.bluexp.netapp.com/).
-* `connector_ip` - (Optional) The private IP of the connector, this is only required for Restricted mode account.
+* `connector_ip` - (Optional) The private IP of the connector, this is only required for Restricted mode.
-* `tenant_account_id` - (Optional) The NetApp account ID that the Connector will be associated with.
-You can find the account ID in the account tab of Cloud Manager at [https://console.bluexp.netapp.com/](https://console.bluexp.netapp.com/).
+* `tenant_id` - (Optional) The NetApp tenant ID that the Connector will be associated with.
+You can find the tenant ID in the Identity & Access Management in Settings, Organization tab of BlueXP at [https://console.bluexp.netapp.com/](https://console.bluexp.netapp.com/).
 * `deployment_mode` - (Optional) The mode of deployment to use for the working environment: ['Standard', 'Restricted'].
 The default is 'Standard'.
 To know more on deployment modes [https://docs.netapp.com/us-en/bluexp-setup-admin/concept-modes.html/](https://docs.netapp.com/us-en/bluexp-setup-admin/concept-modes.html/).
 * `enable_thin_provisioning` - (Optional) Enable thin provisioning.
 * `enable_compression` - (Optional) Enable compression.